128technology/docs/docs/config_command_guide.md

 A value from a set of predefined names.

 Options:
-identifier-only        ICMP sessions are based on identifier. identifier-and-type    ICMP sessions are based on identifier and type.
+- identifier-only:        ICMP sessions are based on identifier.
+- identifier-and-type:    ICMP sessions are based on identifier and type.

 ## `configure authority idp-profile`